-Penn State AWARE (Sexual Assault Education)
+Penn State Sexual Violence Education

-Penn State AWARE is an online sexual violence education program.
-All first-year students, regardless of age, at all 20 Penn State campuses are required to complete the program prior to matriculation.
+Penn State has an online sexual violence education program.
+All new graduate and professional students are encouraged to complete the program prior to matriculation.
 The program educates students about sexual assault and sexual harassment.
 The program helps students develop practical skills to keep themselves and their friends safe.
-Fall 2012: 136 students completed the program during the implementation period.
+The module is open to all employees and students and can be accessed at https://studentaffairs.psu.edu/sexualassault/